nzakas/understandinges6/manuscript/02-Strings-and-Regular-Expressions.md

 console.log(message);       // "10 items cost $2.50."
 ```

-This example defines a `passthru` tag that performs the same transformation as the default template string behavior.
+This example defines a `passthru` tag that performs the same transformation as the default template literal behavior.
 The only trick is to use `substitutions.length` for the loop rather than `literals.length` to avoid accidentally going past the end of `substitutions`.
 This works because the relationship between `literals` and `substitutions` is well-defined.

 I> The values contained in `substitutions` are not necessarily strings.
 If an expression is evaluated to be a number, as in the previous example, then the numeric value is passed in.
 It's part of the tag's job to determine how such values should be output in the result.